ponylang/ponylang-website/content/blog/last-week-in-pony-02042018.md

 title = "Last Week in Pony - February 04, 2018"
 date = "2018-02-04T18:00:00+01:00"
 +++
 _Last Week In Pony_ is a weekly blog post to catch you up on the latest news for the Pony programming language.
-To learn more about Pony check out [our website](ponylang.io), our Twitter account [@ponylang](https://twitter.com/ponylang), our [users' mailing list](https://pony.groups.io/g/user) or join us [on IRC](https://webchat.freenode.net/?channels=%23ponylang).
+To learn more about Pony check out [our website](ponylang.io), our Twitter account [@ponylang](https://twitter.com/ponylang), or our [users' mailing list](https://pony.groups.io/g/user).

 Got something you think should be featured?
 There's a GitHub issue for that!
 Add a comment to the [open "Last Week in Pony" issue](https://github.com/ponylang/ponylang.github.io/issues?q=is%3Aissue+is%3Aopen+label%3Alast-week-in-pony).
 <!--more-->